HM618/Capstone_1/README.md

   *An example of this was when I thought that expulsion counts might be related to Referrals_to_Law_Enforcement, not Total_In_School, Total_Out_of_School_Suspensions, but it was actually only strongly correlated with Referrals_to_Law_Enforcement*<br>
   <br>

-2. To simplify the initial analysis, all data was restricted to the years 2016 through 2017.

-3. Used missingno matrices and heatmaps to show missing values.
+2. Used missingno matrices and heatmaps to show missing values.
 <br>
  - *there was a pattern in the SAT dataset amongst missing values in Overall_Mean_Score, Total_Value_Score and Participation_Rate.
 Dropped Total_Value_Score and Participation_Rate and filled the missing values with the mean score.*
  <br>

-4. Since each dataset has slightly different labels to represent the same thing, I determined where commonality existed and renamed the  appropriate categories to merge on.
+3. Since each dataset has slightly different labels to represent the same thing, I determined where commonality existed and renamed the  appropriate categories to merge on.
 <br>

   - *examples: <br>(discipline_action['District_Name'] == standardized_scores['District_Name'])
 (grad['Organization_Name'] == standardized_scores['District_Number'])*

-5. Merge my four datasets into one.
+4. Merge my four datasets into one.

 ## Modeling and Evaluation